 Anyone who is from East Africa will have loads of recipes for cassava (some times called Yuca and even mogo).
 A lot of times, it can be used just like potatoes and can be used for making chips, crisps, curries etc. Cassava is a little bit more starchy than potatoes and takes a bit longer to cook.
-Most of my recipes involve boiling the cassava first apart from making crisps so not sure if it can be cooked straight from it’s raw state.
-I hope one of my readers may know more.
+Cassava needs to be boiled and cooked first for most recipes apart from making crisps.
+Cassava chips and fried cassava are delicious Do checkout my recipe for fried cassava.
 For this recipe, I used frozen cassava which makes life easier as fresh cassava takes time to clean and prepare.
 If you are using fresh cassava, wash and peel the skin and cut into long chunks and boil it in plenty of water with a teaspoon of salt until it is soft.
 Even if using frozen cassava, boil it in plenty of water with salt until it is soft.

 Cassava is one of those foods which can be eaten during some of Hindu fasts but not this recipe.